matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-csv.md

     FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY "\r\n";
     ```

-    !!! note
-        For the `docker` version, the file path needs to be in the mounted directory.

 ### Example using `Load data` with `docker` version

+If you install MatrixOne by `docker`, the file system is inside the docker image by default.
+To work with local directory, you need to bind a local directory to the container.
+In the following example, the local file system path `~/tmp/docker_loaddata_demo/` is binded to the MatrixOne docker image, with a mapping to the `/ssb-dbgen-path` path inside the docker.
-We will walk through the whole process of loading data with MatrixOne 0.6.0 docker version.
+We will walk you through the whole process of loading data with MatrixOne 0.6.0 docker version in this example.

 1. Download the dataset file and store the data in *~/tmp/docker_loaddata_demo/*: